pat/ruby-event-guides/railscamp/README.md

 All of these items are discussed in their respective sections of this guide.

+### Invoices

 You will also have the assistance of the Ruby Australia treasurer for issuing and paying any invoices required for the event.

+### Attendees

+Numbers vary for camps for a variety of reasons - the location, the dates, people's interests changing, etc. It's not unexpected for a camp to have 100+ attendees, but excellent camps have been run with 50 attendees.
+It's recommended you opt for a modest number as part of your planning for breaking even (and previous organisers can help suggest what that might be).

+### Deadlines

+* Break-even points
+* Closing ticket sales
+* Confirming numbers to venue and caterers

 ## Tickets